 Emphasizes further skill development as paintings are executed with a greater degree of intention, gracefulness and accuracy.
 Focuses on discovering inventive solutions through content development and disciplined studio practice.
 Stresses critical analysis and revision.
 Explores historical and contemporary approaches in relation to personal work.
 Includes demonstrations, critiques, slide lectures, field trips, video, research, readings, and studio time.
-Recommended: ART115 and ART116, both with a grade of C or better.
-Prerequisite: ART131 and ART281, both with a grade of C or better; or consent of instructor based upon demonstration of fundamental painting and drawing skills.
+Prerequisite: ART281 with a grade of C or better; or consent of instructor based upon demonstration of fundamental painting and drawing skills.
 W, Sp; CL